Woodford to sue Olympus, drops leadership bid

 "There are obviously many investors that think that even without Woodford, the company has such a strong market share (in endoscopes) that it has value as a possible for TOB (potential acquisition target)," said Masayoshi Okamoto, head of dealing at Jujiya Securities.

-(Additional reporting by Mari Saito and Yoko Kubota; Editing by Edmund Klamann, Linda Sieg, Ian Geoghegan and Richard Chang)
+(Additional reporting by Mari Saito and Yoko Kubota; Editing by Edmund Klamann, Linda Sieg and Ian Geoghegan)